ESMCI/visualCaseGen/paper.md

 climate modeling system that allows researchers to simulate the interactions between the atmosphere, ocean, land, ice, and river systems.
 While this flexibility enables a wide range of scientific experiments, it also makes model configuration highly complex and time-consuming.
-Setting up CESM experiments requires navigating intricate component compatibility constraints, grid configurations, and parameterization choices, often demanding extensive expertise in the model’s internal structure.
-In  particular, for non-standard experiments, users must manually modify XML an namelist files, maintain numerical and scientific consistency, and troubleshoot compatibility issues, a process that is error-prone, tedious, and time-intensive.
+Setting up custom CESM experiments requires navigating intricate component compatibility constraints, grid configurations, and parameterization choices, often demanding extensive expertise in the model’s internal structure.
+For non-standard experiments, users must manually modify XML an namelist files, maintain numerical and scientific consistency, and troubleshoot compatibility issues, a process that is error-prone, tedious, and time-intensive.